-- PDF download of the template to draw in – sign up for my newsletter and get the full pattern once you confirm your subscription!
-If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:
+- PDF download of the template to draw insign up for my newsletter and get the free download once you confirm your subscription!
+If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library.

 Step 1 – Print the template out on to a sheet of the Stick n’ Stitch, with the ink on the fuzzy/raised side.
 Cut one out roughly, and then cut a piece of the fabric and interfacing that is about 7″ square, leaving extra room around all sides.
 Use your iron and fuse the interfacing to the wrong (unprinted) side of the fabric, following the packaging’s instructions.

 Step 2- Give your child a pen and let them draw, reminding them to stay inside the black circle.
 You may want to practice on regular paper first!
 A super thick marker will make for messier stitches since it is less clear where to “stay on the line” so we used a ballpoint pen.

 Step 3– Use your scissors and trim out around the drawing, cutting off all of the black circle outline.